If you are a noob on how to grout a tile backsplash? let me upgrade you to the next level.

 Peachy Sanded

-This type of grout has sand that maximizes the sticking factor and minimizes the shrinkage.
+This type of grout has sand that maximizes the sticking factor and minimizes shrinkage.
 If you are dealing with medium-sized margins (between 1/8-inch to 3/8-inch wide) this kind of grout is a labor of love.

 Choosing Between Sanded Versus Non-Sanded